roger8849/cybersecurity/ContractDeployment/Readme.md

 ## Testing Simple smart contract.

 ### Creating the contract
-Firs the simple contract was created in the file as shwon below.
+Firs the simple contract was created in the file [SimpleContract](contract/SingleContract.sol) as shwon below.

-This contract only sets two attributes: `id` and `name`
+This contract only sets two attributes: `id` and `name` with it's accessors getters and setters.